abc-rp/asset-api-docs/examples/README.md

 - Building materials tend to be in a narrow range of emissivities $\epsilon\in [0.85,0.93]$, we currently hard code a single sensible value for emissivity but are developing methods for estimating building materials dynamically.
 - The formula only governs a certain region of materials in a number of variables.
 This means that temperature arrays calculated for buildings during the night are valid sources of data for understanding temperature.
 - During the day, we are in a reflectance dominated regime due to the influence of the sun, radiometric temperatures calculated in this regime are not reliable.
-- The sky is an object outside the scope of the radiometric temperature calculation, this is a low reflectance, low emissivity regime that our radiometric temperature calculations cannot really say anything meaningful about.
+- The sky is an object outside the scope of the radiometric temperature calculation, this is a low reflectance, low emissivity regime that our radiometric temperature calculations cannot say anything meaningful about.

 ## LiDAR